-The Information in this guide is presented in a chronological sequence, beginning with what you need to know or do first, such as who is an employer, when to register, who is an employee, and what are wages.
+The information in this guide provides information you need to know or do as an employer, when to register, who is an employee, and what are wages.
+Find the information you need in the table of contents then review the content.
+Each section includes web resources for additional information.

-To simplify reporting requirements, the EDD follows federal tax guidelines and due dates whenever possible.
+When possible, the Employment Development Department (EDD) follows federal tax guidelines and due dates.
 California laws and rates may differ from federal laws and rates.
 The EDD administers payroll tax reporting laws according to the California Unemployment Insurance Code (CUIC) and California Code of Regulations (CCR).

 Regardless of the size of your business, this guide is an important resource on the procedures required for compliance with California payroll tax laws.
-It clarifies both the provisions of the CUIC and CCR and their application to your business.
+It clarifies how the CUIC and CCR impact your business.

-This guide provides general information that applies to the majority of employers.
-The guide provides references to additional information on specialized topics.
-Information on detailed or complex issues that only apply to a small number of employers is not included in this guide.
+This guide provides general information that applies to most employers and references information on specialized topics.
+Information on detailed or complex issues applicable to a small number of employers is not included.